bunnycou/stfubot/README.md

 # stfubot
-This bot will delete someone's discord message if it isn't only text and less than 280 characters for when you have annoying friends.
+This bot will tell people to shut up when they've been spamming too much